 Many recommendations concerned the list of emerging priorities, recommendations either to retain some element of the emerging priorities or to add a program element to that list.
 In retaining the entirety of the 2014 Program, the Council is retaining the description of the investment strategy, including the statements on existing priorities and emerging priorities.
 As the Council described in Part II, the Council expects Bonneville and others to continue to make progress in implementing these program priorities, including the emerging priorities.
-2020 Addendum, Part II, at 3, 10-11.
+2020 Addendum, at 4, Part I, at 8, and Part II, at 37, 44-45.
 The Council did not add to the list of emerging priorities.
 Most of the recommendations seeking to retain items on the emerging priorities list or to add items to that list have been addressed above in the discussion of the program strategy most relevant to a particular recommendation.
 For example, Washington Department of Fish and Wildlife recommended that sturgeon and lamprey remain on the emerging priorities list and that Eulachon be added.
 By leaving the statement of emerging priorities in the 2014 Program as is, the Council did the former and not the latter, as explained in the sections above on sturgeon, Pacific Lamprey and Eulachon.
-The Washington Department of Fish and Wildlife later commented that the draft of Part II of the Addendum is generally consistent with WDFW near-term priorities and cost-effective implementation of program strategies.
+The Washington Department of Fish and Wildlife later commented that the draft of Part II of the Addendum is generally consistent with WDFW's near-term priorities and cost-effective implementation of program strategies.
 Further recommendations related to program priorities are addressed below.

 In comments on the draft Part II, the Columbia River Inter-Tribal Fish Commission and its member tribes - the Nez Perce Tribe, Confederated Tribes of the Warm Springs Reservation of Oregon, Confederated Tribes of the Umatilla Indian Reservation, and the Yakama Nation - submitted a coordinated comment to the effect that funding and implementation of current and ongoing work under the Program should not be jeopardized to fund and implement new emerging and near-term priorities.
 The Council agrees and has been careful in the 2014 Program and in several places in Part II to be explicit that existing programs and priorities are not to be compromised in meeting the needs of a discrete set of emerging and unimplemented priorities, or compromised in the interests of budget management and efficiencies.
-See 2014 Program, at 114-17; 2020 Addendum, Part II, at 3, 4-5, 10-12.
+See 2014 Program, at 114-17; 2020 Addendum, at 4, and Part II, at 37, 43-44, 44-45.